-Contributed by Dr. Meghana Reddy, Senior Consultant – Obstetrics & Gynaecology, Columbia Asia Hospital Whitefield
+Contributed by Dr. Meghana Reddy, Senior Consultant – Obstetrics & Gynaecology, Columbia Asia Hospital Whitefield Child birth.

-The birth of a baby is certainly a life changing experience, especially for the parents.
+The Child birth of a baby is certainly a life changing experience, especially for the parents.
 It simultaneously brings along a plethora of strong emotions in the new mother or father, be it excitement, joy, fear and/or anxiety.
 But what is often not understood is that it can also result in something one would usually not wonder, depression.
 Yes, we hardly hear depression and child birth together but they do have a relation.

 Experiencing postpartum “baby blues” after childbirth in the form of mood swings, crying spells, anxiety and difficulty sleeping are quite commonly observed.
 However, some of the new mothers tend to experience a more serious, long-lasting form of depression referred to as postpartum depression.